j0n3lson/codenext-python2-whisper/README.md

 You're all set!
 When you open your workspace it will suggest that you reopen the workspace in a container.

+## Running the Server

+Launch your workspace in the container.
+Once inside, run the server like this:

+    python app/api.py

+You should see a pop-up at the lower right directing you to opn the web server.

 ## API

 The service has the following APIs implemented: